-Let’s look at the example of travel specific website where search is given in two formats even though the positioning is right.
-In Figure 2, its is represented by magnifying glass and in figure 3 by search button in red color.
+Let’s look at the example of a travel-specific website where search is given in two formats even though the positioning is right.
+In Figure 2, it is represented by a magnifying glass and in Figure 3 by the search button in red color.

 The three factors that determine the character of your site search box are: